daveyshindig/TweetMoar/README.md

+## Toolchain

+This project is being built on:
+* Google App Engine
+* Python 2.7
+* Jinja 2
+* Twitter Bootstrap
+* Jquery 1.9
+* Unicorn love and wolf lazers

 ## Versioning

 For transparency and insight into our release cycle, and for striving to maintain backward compatibility, Bootstrap will be maintained under the Semantic Versioning guidelines as much as possible.